 Alternatively, you can also use the keyboard shortcut Super(windows)+Space key to switch between Keyboard Layout languages.

 Your Ubuntu system will now consider the selected language as the new keyboard layout language from now on.

 Ubuntu server change keyboard layout

 Change the keyboard layout with this command on Ubuntu Server:

 sudo dpkg-reconfigure keyboard-configuration

-After reading this article, you are well equipped to choose your favorite input language and use it for the default Keyboard layout.
+After reading this article, you are well equipped to choose your favorite input language and use it for the default Keyboard layout in Ubuntu.